 We use toothbrush every day to clean our mouths from bacteria, however, toothbrushes are susceptible to bacteria as well.
 Before you brush your teeth in the morning, mix hot water with a teaspoon of salt then soak your toothbrush in it.
 It will dehydrate and prevent bacteria.
 If you can, do not store your toothbrush in the bathroom, as bacteria from the toilet can latch onto it.
 If you have to, make sure you invest in a toothbrush holder or a toothbrush case to keep it clean.

 Keep your throat healthy from bacteria by gargling a saline solution every night.
 Just mix salt with warm water and gargle it before going to bed at night.
 Same with your toothbrush, the salt will prevent bacteria from growing by disinfecting your throat and mouth.

 Whether you are a singer or not, do some vocal warm ups to condition and prevent any vocal cord injury.
 Rest your throat if you have been using it for extended periods of time, especially if you use your voice frequently like singers, public speakers, and teachers.

-As kids we were told smoking is dangerous for our health and this holds true until today.
+Growing up, your parents may have told you that smoking is dangerous for our health.
+No, they weren’t just scaring you.
 It is a bad habit which can affect not just the smoker but the people surrounding him or her as well.
-Smoking can make your throat prone to infection and increases the risk for throat cancer.
+Smoking can make your throat prone to infection and increases the risk for throat cancer and other lung diseases.

 It may be basic but it’s a sure way to prevent most illnesses transferable by either indirect or direct contact.
 Do practice good personal hygiene such as washing your hands before eating to avoid sickness.

 Being sick with a cough, cold, or sore throat is something that doesn’t just happen during the flu or cold season.
-Practice these tips and for sure you will be able to not just keep a healthy throat but a healthy body as well..
+Keeping your throat healthy can save you a trip to the doctor’s office and will also keep the rest of your body healthy as well.